Museum of early consumer electronics and 1st achievements

 really know what blind searching was, enthusiasts basically discovered the hidden

-The 300 board, converted into a free to air version, went into the SCT Monterey
+The ODM 300 board, converted into a free to air version, was fitted into the SCT Monterey

 but the Monterey version had some irritating software problems.